-Provides services to people in Western Washington with hearing loss or speech challenges, including a Parent-Infant Program and a preschool.
+Provides services to people in Western Washington who are deaf or hard of hearing or who have speech challenges, including a Parent-Infant Program and a preschool.

 Works to improve the health of babies by preventing birth defects, premature birth, and infant mortality by funding programs of community services, advocacy, research, and education.